 IMPORTANT: Remember that whatever your age is, you must have earned the required number of work credits within a certain period ending with the time you become disabled.
 If you qualify now but you stop working under Social Security, you may not continue to meet the disability work requirement in the future.

-Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.
+Please call us today at 855-MIKE-WINS or e-mail us to learn how our Michigan Disability Lawyers can help.